 Before they were the centerpiece of one of the most horrific crimes of the 1960s, Sharon Tate and Roman Polanski were a swinging ‘60s couple who birthed envy in everyone they met.
-After a short court in period the two celebrities married at a Registry Office in Chelsea, London in January 1968.
-Tate designed her own an ivory silk moiré mini dress and some small white flowers in her hair.
-Afterwards the couple drove off to the Playboy Club in affair where they partied with folks like Candice Bergen and Michael Caine until absconding to a Supremes concert.
+After a short courting period the two celebrities married at a Registry Office in Chelsea, London, in January 1968.
+Tate designed her own wedding attire — an ivory silk moiré mini dress and some small white flowers in her hair.
+Afterwards the couple drove off to the Playboy Club where they partied with folks like Candice Bergen and Michael Caine until absconding to a Supremes concert.
 Ah, ‘60s love.

 The iconic JFK & Jackie Kennedy leave their wedding hand in hand

 It’s rare that a couple leaves such an impression on the American pubic, but John F. Kennedy and Jackie Lee Bouvier were two exceptional people who defined style and culture in the 1950s and ‘60s.
-Their wedding was as close to a royal wedding as America will ever get, and on September 12, 1953 the country was a titter about these two east coast upper-crusters tying the knot.
-The couple wed at the St. Mary’s Roman Catholic Church in Newport, Rhode Island with nearly 2,000 fans standing outside the building while the nuptials took place.
-Once the I Do’s were said the Kennedys and 800 guests high tailed it to a reception at the Hammersmith Farm.
+Their wedding was as close to a royal wedding as America will ever get, and on September 12, 1953, the country was all-a-twitter about these two East coast upper-crusters tying the knot.
+The couple wed at the St. Mary’s Roman Catholic Church in Newport, Rhode Island, with nearly 2,000 fans standing outside the building while the nuptials took place.
+Once the I Do’s were said the Kennedys and 800 guests high-tailed it to a reception at the Hammersmith Farm.